tqtezos/smartpy-permits/README.md

 1. Not including all possible views in metadata json because it makes storage too large and max operation size gets exceeded.
 2. A lot of code would be cut if I could call one sub_entry_point from another (specifically getEffectiveExpiry)
-3. For some reason order of last two parameters in setExpiry entrypoint are switched around when I call in sandbox, not sure why.
-4. Question about TZIP-17 in general: Is it acceptable that permit can go from expired to unexpired?
+3. Question about TZIP-17 in general: Is it acceptable that permit can go from expired to unexpired?
 Namely, if a permit was expired due to user expiry being too low and then we increase user_expiry, functionally the permit's life gets extended?

 # Design choices

 1. Batch delete permit entrypoint and permits/expiry info deleted when encountered as expired.
 2. max_expiry is a storage variable to avoid contract locking (see tzip.md doc).